ignaoya/libtcod-C-tut/tutorial/Part_00.md

 be skipped, apparently its already implied.
-Second, the headers and object files that were installed for libtcod did not end up in a PATH that my compiler would search, so the compilation would not work unless I specified the filepath to both the libtcod header files and the libtcod shared objects, which happen to be in different folders, god knows why.
+Second, the headers and object files that were installed for libtcod did not end up in a PATH that my compiler would search, so the compilation would not work unless I specified the filepath to both the libtcod header files and the libtcod shared objects, which happen to be in different folders.
 Anyway, according to the README.md for building libtcod using autotools, libtcod static and shared libraries are placed in /usr/local/lib and the header files are placed in /usr/local/include/libtcod.
 With that in mind we type: